Skip to main content

 The quarterly strategy was discussed in a meeting nobody documented.
 The architecture choice was justified in a Slack thread that disappeared into the scroll.
 The client requirement was captured in someone's head, and that someone left six months ago.

 This is not a technology problem.
 It is an organizational survival problem.
 And it is exactly what BrainDB was built to solve.
+(If you're looking for a step-by-step implementation guide, see how to build an AI knowledge base for your company.)

 The Knowledge Hemorrhage